Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 St. Peter's Square on Audience Day| ©Michael Gaylard

-• First of all because places are limited and demand is very high.
-By booking your papal audience ticket in advance you will be assured access to St. Peter's Square to see the Pope up close during the Wednesday audience.
+• Places are limited and demand is extremely high.
+Booking your papal audience ticket in advance will guarantee you access to St. Peter's Square to see the Pope up close during the Wednesday audience.

-• Secondly because during this activity you will be accompanied by a local guide who will take care of all the details so that you can have the best possible view and enjoy this experience at your leisure.
+• During this activity you will be accompanied by a local guide who will take care of all the details so that you can have the best possible view and enjoy this experience at your leisure.

-• Thirdly because this ticket includes a headset so you will not miss anything the Pope says during the audience.
+• This ticket includes a headset so you won't miss anything the Pope says during the audience.

 Book your ticket for the papal audience